SpudGunMan/bapi/README.md

 **PLEASE NOTE DEV RC2**
 this is a early dev:demo for feedback:
-- no .desktop files yet, but should build and likley build install as well
+- no .desktop files yet, but should build and likely build install as well
-- tested on SBC and VM hardware primarly this is dev code caution.
+- tested on SBC and VM hardware primary this is dev code caution.
-- fl-suite depends on libudev-dev which, when installed into newest mint vanessa, it will make a huge mess on physical hardware, when not first apt-get upgrade.
-Currently this script is not upgrading the OS.
+- fl-suite depends on libudev-dev which, when installed into newest non-updated, mint Vanessa, it will make a huge mess, when not first apt-get upgrade.
+This script is not upgrading the OS.

 PI3 setting cores to 2 for default, without active cooling locks up
   - with cooling 3 or 4 seems ok.
   - file:bin/set-enviroment.sh:line:86 has the setting to change

 ## Description
 ![screenshot](data/screenshot.jpg)

 bAPi mark II, a fork of the awesome, KM4ACK Build-a-Pi project.